 In conversation with a Benjamin Moore paint chemist who presented at the PDCA conference in Florida last month, we discussed these challenges and I asked him his frank opinion of which paint performed best on ceilings.
 He frankly admitted that all paints ultimately behave the same way because ceilings present a unique challenge to the dispersant chemistry of coatings – that challenge being gravity.
 Under the pull of gravity, pigments tend to travel to the surface of the paint as they dry, affecting the finish appearance and enhancing the potential for the finish to ‘flash’; i.e. highlight touch ups.

-Alas – until the solution to this problem can be found in a gallon container, we’ll just keep messing around with techniques and tricks.
+Alas – until the solution to this problem can be found in a gallon container, we’ll just keep messing around with techniques and tricks for the best way to paint a ceiling.